 We can’t avoid being pushed by time, but we can choose where we are pushed by time

 How can we become attached to Krishna?
 By practicing bhakti-yoga centered on remembering him.
-Through such bhakti practice, if by the time of death our attachment to Krishna supersedes our worldly attachments, we will remember him at that fateful moment.
+Through lifelong bhakti practice, if by the time of death our attachment to Krishna has come to supersede our worldly attachments, we will remember him at that fateful moment.
 And what we remember at death – matter or spirit – determines what we attain after death: material entanglement or spiritual liberation.

 To prepare for that test at death, the Bhagavad-gita (08.07) enjoins us to cultivate Krishna’s remembrance throughout our life.
 When we thus practice bhakti, our body will still be pushed by time toward deterioration and destruction.
 But our soul – we ourselves – will simultaneously be pushed toward elevation and liberation.